pvankranenburg/MTCFeatures/docsrc/source/melodyrepresentation.rst

 	* - `beatinphrase_end`
 	  - Fraction (string)
 	  - {'n/d', 'n'}
 	  - Onset time of the note in the phrase in units of the beat length.
-The last note that starts on the beat has value "0".
+The note that starts on the first beat of the last measure has value "0".
 No notated time signature: ``None`` for all notes.
 	* - `melismastatus`
 	  - string
 	  - {'end', 'start', 'in'}